-Simon A. Rego, PsyD, ABPP, ACT Chief Psychologist and Director of Psychology Training
+Simon A. Rego, PsyD, ABPP, A-CBT

+Chief of Psychology and Director of Psychology Training

 MISSION, VISION, AND GOAL

 The Psychology Internship Training Program is sponsored by Montefiore Medical Center, an academic medical center that was established in 1884 as a hospital for patients with chronic illnesses.
 Montefiore Medical Center's history is rich with pioneering medical firsts and research, as well as an exceptional dedication to the community.